hpx64/write-tag-to-version-file/README.md

-# Write Version to File
+# Write tag to version file

 A GitHub Action that fetches the latest git tag within a repo and writes this to a file.